DanRicc8081/ai-workflow-automation-portfolio/project-2-ai-email-responder/README.md

 ## Workflow Overview

-When a new email is received, the workflow sends the message content to OpenAI for classification and draft generation.
+When a new email is received, the workflow sends the message content to OpenAI to classify the request type and generate a draft response.

-The response is converted into structured data and routed based on the type of request.

-Draft replies are then generated automatically and prepared for human review before sending.